Kiwanis of Pointe Coupee 40th Annual Fishing Tournament

 "Then yesterday, found out that, that was only for confined spaces.
 As you can see we're in the open.
 While we are concerned, we are taking precautions asking people who are in poor health to stay away," says Tournament Organizer, Kenneth St. Romain.

-All food served at the event was only handle by staff workers, with more than enough hand sanitizer and disinfectant wipes available.
+All food served at the event was only handled by staff workers, with more than enough hand sanitizer and disinfectant wipes available.

 With the drawdown not causing much a problem with the fishing tournament, anglers were able to see for themselves how the drawdown of water has impacted the fishing.